HOUSTON DEMOCRACY PROJECT

 Author

-I'm Neil Aquino
+I'm Neil Aquino.

-I’m a rank & file Democrat, activist and Houstonian who wants to live in a free society.
-I’ve volunteered extensively for Democratic candidates and causes, and served as paid staff for multiple Democratic campaigns.
+I'm a rank & file Houstonian.
+I’ve volunteered extensively for Democratic candidates and causes, and served as staff for multiple campaigns.
 My work for Democratic campaigns has involved communications and strategy.

 I’m an organizer of the Weekly John Cornyn Houston Office Protest.
-The Cornyn Protest team has been outside Senator Cornyn’s office each Tuesday for well over six years now with one clear message: In addition to voting, we must show up physically and non-conventionally for the fights over democracy ahead.
+The Cornyn Protest team has been outside Senator Cornyn’s office each Tuesday for eight years now with one clear message: In addition to voting, we must show up physically and non-conventionally for the fights over democracy.
+Events have proven this assertion correct.

-I’m a member of the Southwest Democrats, Tejano Democrats and the Houston LGBTQIA Caucus.
+I am the 2024 Barbara Cigainero Volunteer of the Year Award recipient the Houston LGBTQIA+ Political Caucus.
 I have a political science degree from Xavier University in Cincinnati and ran a Cincinnati City Council office.

 Archives